rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 What does proper engagement with Scripture demand?

-"*Be diligent to present thyself approved to God --- a workman irreproachable, rightly dividing the word of the truth*" (2 Timothy 2:15, YLT98).
+> "*Be diligent to present thyself approved to God --- a workman
+> irreproachable, rightly dividing the word of the truth*" (2 Timothy
+> 2:15, YLT98).

 Diligence.
 Work.
 Precision.
 "Rightly dividing" means accurately handling---not twisting, not distorting, but carefully interpreting according to God's intention.
 This requires effort, focus, discipline.

-But this discipline produces faith: "*So then faith \[believing\] cometh by hearing, and hearing by the word of God*" (Romans 10:17, KJV).
+But this discipline produces faith:

+> "*So then faith \[believing\] cometh by hearing, and hearing by the
+> word of God*" (Romans 10:17, KJV).

 Faith isn't manufactured through willpower.
 It comes by hearing---repeatedly, consistently, diligently---God\'s Word.
 The more you hear, the more faith grows.
 It's organic growth from divine seed.

-This creates hunger: "*When thou saidst, *'*Seek ye my face*'*; my heart said unto thee, Thy face, LORD, will I seek*" (Psalm 27:8, KJV).
+This creates hunger:

+> "*When thou saidst, *'*Seek ye my face*'*; my heart said unto thee,
+> Thy face, LORD, will I seek*" (Psalm 27:8, KJV).

 God invites.
 Heart responds.
 Seeking begins.
-And God guarantees: "*And ye shall seek me, and find me, when ye shall search for me with all your heart*" (Jeremiah 29:13, KJV).
+And God guarantees:

+> "*And ye shall seek me, and find me, when ye shall search for me with
+> all your heart*" (Jeremiah 29:13, KJV).

 Whole-hearted seeking guarantees finding.
 Half-hearted seeking produces frustration.
 The intensity of pursuit determines the certainty of discovery.

-"*I sought the LORD, and He heard me, and delivered me from all my fears*" (Psalm 34:4, KJV).
+> "*I sought the LORD, and He heard me, and delivered me from all my
+> fears*" (Psalm 34:4, KJV).

 Seeking leads to hearing.
 Hearing leads to deliverance.
 The pattern is consistent.
 God doesn't hide from those who genuinely seek Him.

-"*That they may seek God; if indeed they might feel after him and find him, although he is not far from each one of us*" (Acts 17:27, DARBY).
+> "That they should seek God, and perhaps feel their way toward him and
+> find him.
+Yet he is actually not far from each one of us," (Acts
+> 17:27).

 He's not far.
 Not distant.
 Not hidden.
 Available to all who genuinely seek.
 The question isn't God's accessibility---it's our willingness to pursue.

-"*Seek ye the LORD while he may be found, call ye upon him while he is near*" (Isaiah 55:6, KJV).
+> "*Seek ye the LORD while he may be found, call ye upon him while he is
+> near*" (Isaiah 55:6, KJV).

 Urgency.
 While He may be found.
 While He is near.
 There's a window.
 Don't presume it remains open indefinitely.
 Seek now.